 Pour the cake batter on a greased 18×13 half sheet baking pan.

 Using a rubber spatula, spread the batter evenly, making sure to get it into the corners of the pan.

 To make sure that the batter is evenly spread out, I grab opposite sides of the pan and gently shake it bake and forth.
 This motion works great to level the batter.

 The cake is now ready to be baked.
 Put in a 375F oven and bake for 22 minutes or until a toothpick stuck in the middle of the cake comes out clean.

 While the cake is in the oven, it is time to make the icing.
-Heat the butter, milk and cocoa in a saucepan until the butter is melted.
+Heat the butter, milk and cocoa in a saucepan over medium low heat until the butter is melted.
 Whisk until smooth.
 Remove from the heat and stir in the vanilla.
 In a mixing bowl, add the icing sugar and pour in the hot cocoa mixture.

 Once the cake is finished cooking, remove from the oven and place on a trivet or cooling rack.
 The cake looks just perfect.
 It is evenly baked with a smooth top.

 While the cake is still hot, pour on the icing.
 Adding the icing while the cake is still hot, causes the icing to actually melt a bit and soak into the top of the cake creating a fudge-like middle layer.
 It is so good!

 Spread the icing evenly across the cake so that it is a smooth level layer.
 Let the cake and icing cool completely before slicing.

 The sheet cake can be cut into 20 square sized cake portions.
 With the pan being greased ahead of time, the cake lifts out very easily.
 This cake is great own its own, and also amazing served with a scoop of vanilla ice cream on top.